New pension rules

 Questions and answers

-From now on, the amount of the survivor's pension in the event of death during employment does not depend on the number of years of service.
-The survivor's pension will soon be a fixed percentage of your salary or pension basis (salary minus deductible).
-The amount of this percentage and whether it will be applied to the salary or the pension base has yet to be determined by the social partners.
-Moreover, from now on you will no longer accrue a survivor's pension (you do now), because it is a 'risk insurance'.
-That is why, in principle, the coverage of the survivor's pension ends when you leave the employment.
-However, the legislator has opted for mandatory continued coverage during the first 3 months after termination of employment or until the later end of the unemployment benefit period.
-A participant has the option to (temporarily) continue the cover afterwards at his own expense.
+If you as an active member die before the retirement date, a lifelong survivor's pension of 35% of the pension base has been arranged for your partner.
+You no longer accrue a survivor's pension (you do now), as it is a 'risk insurance'.
+That is why the coverage of the survivor's pension in principle stops when you leave employment.
+However, the legislator has chosen to continue the coverage for the first 3 months after leaving employment or until the later end of the unemployment benefit period.
+A participant also has the option to continue the coverage (temporarily) at his own expense under certain conditions.

 After your employment ends, your survivor’s pension insurance with your former employer will continue for 3 more months.
 If you do not enter into a new employment contract, and you are entitled to unemployment benefits, the insurance will continue beyond that.
 If your unemployment benefits end, or if you do not enter into employment elsewhere for some other reason (for example because you are self-employed), you will be given the option of continuing the survivor’s pension insurance voluntarily.
 The premiums will be paid from your personal pension capital.
 You will not have to pay any premiums during the first 3 months, or for as long as you receive unemployment benefits.
 Incidentally, the continued free coverage of the survivor's pension also applies as long as you receive a ZW benefit.